Survivor Series: WarGames (2025)

-The 2025 Survivor Series: WarGames, also promoted as Survivor Series: WarGames San Diego, is an upcoming professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It will be the 39th annual Survivor Series and will take place on Saturday, November 29, 2025, at Petco Park in San Diego, California, and will be held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This will be the fourth annual Survivor Series based around the WarGames match, a team-based steel cage match where the roofless cage surrounds two rings placed side by side.
+The 2025 Survivor Series: WarGames, also promoted as Survivor Series: WarGames San Diego, was a professional wrestling premium live event (PLE) produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 39th annual Survivor Series and took place on November 29, 2025, at Petco Park in San Diego, California.
+This was the fourth annual Survivor Series based around the WarGames match, a team-based steel cage match where the roofless cage surrounds two rings placed side by side.

-This will be the first Survivor Series to take place in an outdoor venue, the first to take place in a stadium, the first to be held in a Major League Baseball venue, and the second event to be held in the U.S. state of California, after the 2018 event in Los Angeles.
-It will also feature the first WarGames match to take place inside a stadium since July 1988, which was held by World Championship Wrestling (WCW).
-This will also be the first Survivor Series to broadcast on Netflix internationally and on ESPN's direct-to-consumer streaming service in the United States.
-The event will also feature John Cena's last appearance at both Survivor Series and on PPV as an in-ring performer due to his retirement from professional wrestling at the end of 2025.
+This was the first Survivor Series to take place in an outdoor venue, the first to take place in a stadium, the first to be held in a Major League Baseball venue, and the second to be held in the U.S. state of California, after the 2018 event in Los Angeles.
+It featured the first WarGames match to take place inside a stadium since July 1988, which was held by the former World Championship Wrestling (WCW).
+This was also WWE's first PLE held in San Diego since One Night Stand in June 2008.
+This was also the first Survivor Series to broadcast on Netflix internationally and on ESPN's direct-to-consumer streaming service in the United States.
+The event also featured John Cena's last appearance at both Survivor Series and on pay-per-view as an in-ring performer due to his retirement from professional wrestling at the end of 2025.

+Four matches were contested at the event, including two WarGames matches that each involved wrestlers from both brands.
+In the main event, which was a men's WarGames match, The Vision (Bron Breakker and Bronson Reed), Logan Paul, Drew McIntyre, and Brock Lesnar defeated CM Punk, Cody Rhodes, The Usos (Jey Uso and Jimmy Uso), and Roman Reigns, while the opening bout was a women's WarGames match that saw AJ Lee, Alexa Bliss, Charlotte Flair, Iyo Sky, and Rhea Ripley defeat Becky Lynch, Lash Legend, Nia Jax, and The Kabuki Warriors (Asuka and Kairi Sane).
+In the other two matches contested on the card, Dominik Mysterio defeated John Cena to win Raw's WWE Intercontinental Championship and Stephanie Vaquer defeated Nikki Bella to retain Raw's Women's World Championship.
+The event also saw the return of Liv Morgan following her injury hiatus.